spacemeshos/testnet-guide/spacemesh0.1.md

 - Block production
 - Wallet

-## What is not part of Spacemesh 0.1

-Here are some scenarios that are not yet supported in the Spacemesh 0.1 Testnet release:

-1. Join the Testnet from a Node and a CLI wallet built directly from source code.
-2. Get Smesh coins from a tap.
-3. Browse the Testnet using a block explorer and a dashboard.
-4. Run the App in Wallet-only mode without a Node.
-5. Run a node without producing blocks.

-We plan to introduce these roll out software to support these use cases in subsequent Spacemesh Testnet releases throughout 2020.

 ## Spacemesh 0.1 Cheat Sheet

 - Network id: 0.
 - POST init size per miner:	~20 minutes on a modern CPU.
-- Layer mining award: 50 SMCH.
+- Layer mining award: 50 Smesh.
-- Awards maturity: 4 layers (20 minutes).
+- Rewards maturity: 4 layers (20 minutes).
 - Non-routable Nodes are not supported.
 - Layer duration: 5	minutes.
 - Number of layers in an epoch:	288.
 - Epoch duration: 24 hours.
-- Coin transfer transaction fee: 1-3 Smetoshis.
+- Smesh transfer transaction fee: 1-3 Shmkls.
 - Time to first award: ~49 hours.

+## What is not part of Spacemesh 0.1?

+Here are some scenarios that are not yet supported in the Spacemesh 0.1 Testnet release:

+1. Join the Testnet from a Node and a CLI wallet built directly from source code.
+2. Get Smesh from a tap.
+3. Browse the Testnet using a block explorer and a dashboard.
+4. Run the App in Wallet-only mode without a Node.
+5. Run a node without producing blocks.

+We plan to introduce these roll out software to support these use cases in subsequent Spacemesh Testnet releases throughout 2020.